TheBananaStore/TheBananaStore/README.md

 ### The good, and bad

-So, whats good, and what is bad?
+So, what's good, and what is bad?

 Pros:
 - Works on all major distros.